 This is both implementer- and user-hostile.
-It would force users to use any of u, u8, U on all of their static_assert which contain non-ASCII characters as it is the only way to obtain a portable encoding.
-It has the advantage of being mostly consistent (all strings except those in headers names would be encoded using the encoding associated with their prefix) but would break existing code using non-ASCII characters in static_assert and attributes and litter C++ code with these prefixes, which seems to be a net negative.
+It would force users to use any of u, u8, U on all of their static\assert which contain non-ASCII characters as it is the only way to obtain a portable encoding.
+It has the advantage of being mostly consistent (all strings except those in headers names would be encoded using the encoding associated with their prefix) but would break existing code using non-ASCII characters in static\assert and attributes and litter C++ code with these prefixes, which seems to be a net negative.

-asm statements
+asm declarations